 How to get to the Theater

-A major subway station (Karlsplatz on the U1, U2 and U4 lines) is just a short walk away from the opera house; take the exit marked Secession from the station.
-Other nearby subway stations are Kettenbrückengasse on the U4 and Museumsquartier on the U2.
+A major subway station (Karlsplatz on the U1, U2 and U4 lines) is just a short walk away; take the exit marked Secession from the station.
+Other nearby subway stations include Kettenbrückengasse on the U4 and Museumsquartier on the U2.

 The bus 59A stops at Bärenmühldurchgang, which is also close by.